Updated Jan 28, 2026

 What is it?

-Xano isn’t just a no-code relational database builder; it’s a no-code backend builder.
+Xano isn't just a no-code relational database builder—it's a complete no-code backend builder for those who want granular control over their data architecture.

 Why do I like it?

-If you know how a computer works and consider yourself a bit tech-savvy, Xano might be for you.
-You’ll be able to use Xano to create not only a database but also your entire backend, its logic, functionality, ability to grab data from other programs, and more.
+If you understand how computers work and consider yourself tech-savvy, Xano might be your tool.
+You can use Xano to create not only a database but your entire backend—its logic, functionality, API connections, and more.

 Who is it best for?